aurainsignia/ds-blog/content/articles/article-2-progress.md

    └─ Components
 ```

   **GameObjects** are data structures for objects in the scene and **Components** are behaviors and/or data that can be attached to them. **GameObjectSystems** are instantiated on your game's initialization and act as global singleton GameObjects.

-Since my implementation of `RoundManager` is a Component (needed for the `Component.Task.Frame` function), it needed to be attached to an object to be accessible.
-Once I understood these hierarchical patterns, I was able to properly implement HUDManager's access of the RoundManager's component data via attaching it to the game manager (a GameObjectSystem) and grabbing it as a globally visible field.
+  Since my implementation of `RoundManager` is a component (needed for the `Component.Task.Frame` function and a few other reasons), it needs to be attached to something to be accessible.
+Once I understood the hierarchical patterns, I was able to properly implement getting the round manager data via attaching the `RoundManager` singleton component to the game manager (a GameObjectSystem) and accessing it as a globally visible field on the HUD manager.

 {{< center caption="Attaching the RoundManager component to the game's manager." >}}
 ![Missing ](/images/article2/debugging%20singleton%20null%20ptr/connectedcomponent.png)
 {{< /center >}}
 {{< center caption="RoundManager.Instance is now accessible by HUDManager, hoorah!" >}}
 ![Missing ](/images/article2/debugging%20singleton%20null%20ptr/image2.png)
 {{< /center >}}